swyxio/ai-notes/Monthly Notes/Jan 2024 notes.md

 	- there's no convolutions! so you don't need to worry about artifacts stemming from convolution padding, or having canvas edge padding artifacts leak an implicit position bias.
 	- we can finally see what high-resolution diffusion outputs look like _without_ latents! personally I think current latent VAEs don't _really_ achieve the high resolutions they claim (otherwise fine details like text would survive a VAE roundtrip faithfully); it's common to see latent diffusion outputs with smudgy skin or blurry fur. what I'd like to see in the future of latent diffusion is to listen to the Emu paper and use more channels, or a less ambitious upsample.
 	- it's a transformer! so we can try applying to it everything we know about transformers, like sigma reparameterisation or multimodality. some tricks like masked training will require extra support in [NATTEN]([https://github.com/SHI-Labs/NATTEN](https://github.com/SHI-Labs/NATTEN)), but we're very happy with its featureset and performance so far.
 	- but honestly I'm most excited about the efficiency. there's too little work on making pretraining possible at GPU-poor scale. so I was very happy to see HDiT could succeed at small-scale tasks within the resources I had at home (you can get nice oxford flowers samples at 256x256px with half an hour on a 4090).
-I think with models that are better fits for the problem, perhaps we can get good results with smaller models. and I'd like to see big tech go that direction too!
+I think with models that are better fits for the problem, perhaps we can get good results with smaller models. and I'd like to see big tech go that direction too!\

--Alex Birch
+- [Lumiere](https://lumiere-video.github.io/): A Space-Time Diffusion Model for Realistic Video Generation

 ## other launches